Can You Go to Jail for Not Paying Taxes in the UK?

 Steps to Stay Compliant

-Educate Yourself: Familiarize yourself with tax deadlines, rates, and filing requirements.
+Educate Yourself: Familiarise yourself with tax deadlines, rates, and filing requirements.

 Use HMRC Tools: Take advantage of online calculators, guides, and resources for accurate filings.